All About the Cry-It-Out Method for Sleep Training

 When Can You Start and Stop the Cry-It-Out Method?

-• Setting up the sleep space with blackout shades, a sound machine, and having the room 68 to 72°F
+• Setting up the sleep space with blackout shades, a sound machine, and having the room temperature at 68 to 72°F

-• Placing baby down when drowsy but still awake
+• Placing your baby down when calm but still awake

-• Using sleepy cues to know when your baby is tired and ready to sleep
+• Using sleepy cues to help know when your baby is tired and ready to sleep.

-Is My Baby Ready for Sleep Training with the CIO Method?
+Is Your Baby Ready for Sleep Training with the CIO Method?

 • Crying, being fussy, or appearing overtired in the evenings